 Lowering the cost of living slightly by substituting cheap imports does not lower the cost of living long term.
 It might make this week's shopping bill smaller but, taking the cost of the belt as an example, to get 3000 days of wear out of $20 belts, I would have to spend $600 on belts.

 As another example, compare the cost of computers.
 I purchased a locally made computer.
 A friend purchased a slightly cheaper import at the same time.
 Both had the same specifications.
 My friend had to return the cheap import many times for repair.
 In the first year he lost a total of six days work from all the trips to the computer store and the loss of data.
 His savings on the initial purchase?
 They were less than one day of work lost.
 The saving at the time of purchase was the equivalent to 4 hours work, perhaps 6 hours work.
-He lost 50 hours work or more than the cost of throwing his computer away and starting again with the brand I purchased.
+He lost more than 50 hours of work.

 There is little difference in cost between good components and bad components in the computer industry.
 If you choose a locally manufactured computer, you can check all the components used by the manufacturer.
 When you buy imported junk, no matter how expensive and fancy the brand might be, you cannot find out what is inside and you invalidate the guarantee if you open the case.